VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ---

+None of these are sufficient on their own.
+For example, merely being open source isn't enough to make this platform secure.

 This is a lot, and in order to achieve it, a secure voting platform needs to be engineered with a continuous deployment model that automates testing (for functionality, security, performance, accessibility), static analysis, and deployment.
 We need a process that solves for the key metrics for software delivery performance that Google describes in their